 (2) The decisions of the Commissioner pursuant to this subsection shall be final.
 The Commissioner shall adopt rules to carry out the provisions of this subsection.
 This subsection shall not apply to design or construction changes necessary to comply with an alternative method of life safety code or State-mandated accessibility compliance requested by the owner after the plan review.

-(j) Rules adopted under this section shall require that information written, approved, and distributed by the Commissioner on the type, placement, and installation of photoelectric smoke detectors and carbon monoxide detectors be conspicuously posted in the retail sales area where the detectors are sold.
+(j) Detectors.
+Rules adopted under this section shall require that information written, approved, and distributed by the Commissioner on the type, placement, and installation of photoelectric smoke detectors and carbon monoxide detectors be conspicuously posted in the retail sales area where the detectors are sold.

 (k) Building codes.
 Pursuant to his or her authority under this section, the Commissioner of Public Safety shall: